noahvarghese/contact-api/README.md

 ## About

 Works for websites which I (Noah) have written.

 A lot of small business sites may have a contact request form on the website.

 That form is unauthenticated, meaning anyone could send a request.

-And instead of just handling that on a website per wesite basis, I wasnt one service that handles all unauthenticated contact requests for these sites.
+And instead of just handling that on a website per wesite basis, I want one service that handles all unauthenticated contact requests for these sites.

 So that if my email account gets hacked I only have to update one set of environment variables.

 And that way all messages are stored in a database.

 ## Flow